AJ-Levy/Data-Driven-Control/README.md

 Notes:
   * Takes a moment to initialise everything.
-  * Currently won't do anything because pendulum starts at equilibrium.
+  * Initial angle of pendulum is set and working.
-  * Therefore, need to figure out how to supply initial condition.
+  * Click on pendulum simulation block to modify params.
   * Must restart MATLAB if changes to python code are made.